MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - **Method name**

-  Sets the name for the method.
+  Set the name for the method.

   |Interface type|Description|
   |--------------------|-----------------|